Who would think that the beautiful, cheery flowers that you place around your home and garden could harm your pet?

 The way to avoid any harm is to simply ensure that you do not possess any of these blooms or flowering shrubs.
 However, if you do, you will need to keep a very sharp eye on your dog if you have these flowers in or around your home and an even sharper eye when you`re out walking with your pet.

 Cats and harmful flowers

 So what`s the story with cats and toxic flowers?
 The list is very similar to that of dogs.
 Flowers which can cause rashes are: agapanthus, cactus, chrysanthemums, ficus and primrose.

-Flowers that give your cat an upset stomach include: agapanthus, amaryllis, aster, Cala lily, carnation, chrysanthemums, clematis, cyclamen, daffodil, freesia, gladiolas, hyacinth, peony, morning glory and tulip.
+Flowers that give your cat an upset stomach include agapanthus, amaryllis, aster, Cala lily, carnation, chrysanthemums, clematis, cyclamen, daffodil, freesia, gladiolas, hyacinth, peony, morning glory and tulip.

-Flowers that can damage the kidney, liver, stomach and heart are: azalea, crocus, foxglove, juniper and lily.
+Flowers that can damage the kidney, liver, stomach and heart are azalea, crocus, foxglove, juniper and lily.

-Flowers that may cause death are: azalea, cyclamen, delphinium, foxglove, lantana, larkspur or oleander.
+Flowers that may cause death are azalea, cyclamen, delphinium, foxglove, lantana, larkspur or oleander.

 Unlike dogs, it’s hard to get cats to do anything they don’t want to do and they are likely to chew at your flowers.
 The only way of dealing with is to keep the flowers in cat-free zones.
-If you do see that your cat has eaten something green or colourful, contact your vet right away.
+If you do see that your cat has eaten something green or colorful, contact your vet right away.